joecode0/Data-Science-Assignments/README.md

-Data Science Notes
+# Data Science Assignments

-This repository holds my Jupyter Notebook notes for our Part II Data Science course.
+This repository holds my Jupyter Notebook notes and assignments for the Part II Data Science course of my degree.
 All code is in Python.

-These are a mix of the smaller notebook that came with the lecture, the lecture notes, and my own research/ reading, all into one larger file.
-Each file was made fully from scratch, to improve learning rate.
+Each practical folder contains all code used to learn to content, understand the assignment/ data and complete the practical.
+Each file was written fully from scratch but does contain some work copied over from the course notes.

+Note: The final assignment was a large project in which we had 48 hours to "build a machine learning pipeline to predict the target value based on the other demographic and employment related variables in a subset of [CENSUS-INCOME (KDD) DATA SET](https://archive.ics.uci.edu/ml/datasets/Census-Income+%28KDD%29)"